erikdstock/gatsby-theme-artsy/README.md

 example directory's `package.json`/`gatsby-config.js` to match the chosen name.

 - `gatsby-theme-artsy/`
-  - `gatsby-config.js`: An empty gatsby-config that you can use as a starting point for building functionality into your theme.
+  - `gatsby-config.js`: A Gatsby theme for automatically including artsy dependencies.
   - `index.js`: Since themes also function as plugins, this is an empty file that gatsby needs to use this theme as a plugin.
   - `package.json`: The dependencies that your theme will pull in when people install it. `gatsby` should be a `peerDependency`.